snac-cooperative/snac_eac_cpf_utils/readme.md

 so tracking history would require a record of the command line arguments.
 Necessary configuration is handled via command line arguments.

-This example reads MARC input snac.xml, starts with record 1, and reads 10 records.
+This example reads MARC21/slim XML input snac.xml, starts with record 1, and reads 10 records.
 Note that the output file name is based on the input record id, so my EAD-CPF XML files have names that begin with an OCLC identifer like "OCLC-8559898".
 Your output files will have names relative to your record ids.